-Student Right to Cancel:
+Student Right to Cancel: (All States Except Florida)

-The institution's policy is that all new and re-entry students have the right to cancel the enrollment agreement until midnight of the seventh (7) day from the scheduled start date of the first module not including holidays (but does include weekends and in-service days).
+California Education Code Section 94919 (d) provides that the student has the right to cancel and obtain a refund of charges paid through attendance at the first-class session, or the seventh day after enrollment, whichever is later.
+In accordance with California Education Code Section 94919(d), the institution's policy is that all new and re-entry students have the right to cancel the enrollment agreement until midnight of the seventh (7) day from the scheduled start date of the first module not including holidays (but does include weekends and in-service days).